MeisamMulla/Angular-Tests/README.md

 So AngularJS seems to be the new craze these days.
-This is my attempt to learn it.
+This is my attempt to learn it and publishing it to github lets me work on it from the office and the house.
+Do not judge.